tec1group/Software/TEC-1G_software/Readme.md

 ### TEC Runner
 ``LCDRUN.HEX`` - Load running Jumping game.

 The runner is on the left, coming towards the runner from the right are walls.
 By pressing the `Plus` button, the runner will attempt to jump on a wall.
 Timing is everything.
 Every time the runner jumps, the game gets faster.
 How far you can travel without loosing your head.
+If you have read this far, to activate cheat mode, press AD in the menu screen before pressing GO...

 ## Graphical LCD (GLCD) Programs
 ### Terminal Emulator